python-trio/trio/docs/source/design.rst

 interleaving correctly, but you can't count on it to help meet latency requirements.

-The goal then is to come up with a set of API conventions that make it easy for users to deal with all this.
-Trio's solution is:
+With all that in mind, trio takes the following approach:

 Rule 1: to reduce the number of concepts to keep track of, we collapse cancel points and schedule points together.
 Every point that is a cancel point is also a schedule point and vice versa.
 These are distinct concepts both theoretically and in the actual implementation, but we hide that distinction from the user so that there's only one concept they need to keep track of.
-(Exception: there are :mod:`trio.hazmat` APIs that deal with the two concepts separately.)

 Rule 2: Cancel+schedule points are determined *statically*.
 A trio primitive is either *always* a cancel+schedule point, or *never* a